As much as many of us may hope otherwise, there’s no denying the fact there will always be pro-lifers out there.

 Kees went on to give an example of how the sponsor plan allowed one woman to cancel her abortion after believing she couldn’t afford to keep her child as she and her husband were struggling financially.

-However, on her way to the abortion clinic the woman met Cry for Life volunteers.
+On her way to the abortion clinic, the woman met Cry for Life volunteers.
 She discussed her financial problems and the workers offered her money; a gesture which resulted in the mother keeping her baby.

 Cry for Life also offers help in the way of counsellors.
 Rather than judging and criticising women entering abortion clinics, the organisation works with volunteers who ‘adhere to strict rules in order to come into contact lovingly and with respect with the visitors of the abortion centers’.